w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 > **Data platform**
 >
-> A *centralized* infrastructure that facilitates the ingestion, storage, management, and exploitation of large volumes of heterogeneous data.
+> A *unified* infrastructure that facilitates the ingestion, storage, management, and exploitation of large volumes of heterogeneous data.
 It provides a collection of *independent* and *well-integrated* services meeting *end-to-end* data needs.
 >
-> - *Centralized*: is conceptually a single and unified component
+> - *Unified*: is conceptually a data backbone
 > - *Independent*: a service is not coupled with any other
 > - *Well-integrated*: services have interfaces that enable easy and frictionless composition
 > - *End-to-end*: services cover the entire data life cycle